-I receive lots of feedback on what parents find useful in my sessions and workshops.
+I receive lots of feedback on what parents find helpful in my sessions and workshops.
 The science of anger and aggression is near the top.
 Here are some simple insights for you and your child:

 What is Anger?